coreinfrastructure/best-practices-badge/doc/implementation.md

 You may also want to edit the README file, which includes a summary of the criteria.

-When adding or removing fields, or when renamming a criterion name, you also need to create a database migration.
+When adding or removing fields, or when renaming a criterion name, you may need to edit the test creator <db/seeds.rb>, and you will certainly need to create a database migration.
 The "status" (met/unmet) is the criterion name + "\_status" stored as a string;
 each criterion also has a name + "\_justification" stored as text.
+So every add, remove, or rename of a criterion involves changing *two* fields in the database schema.
 Here are the commands, assuming your current directory is at the top level, EDIT is the name of your favorite text editor, and MIGRATION_NAME is the logical name you're giving to the migration (e.g., "add_discussion").